How to switch podcast hosting platforms without losing subscribers

 If you're moving from one podcast host to another, you won't lose subscribers if you do a 301 redirect from your old RSS feed to your new RSS feed.

-Once a redirect is in place on your old RSS feed, it will automatically forward your existing subscribers to your new host.
+Once a redirect is active on your old RSS feed, it will automatically forward your existing subscribers to your new host.
 They won't even know you've switched providers!

 I am wanting to switch podcast hosting services.
 When I switch, will all the podcast directories upload new episodes when I put the link to my new RSS feed into the RSS feed redirect of the old host?
 For instance, after I switch services and upload a new episode via the new hosting service, will Spotify, iHeartRadio, Google Podcasts, Stitcher etc have the new episode listed?